Charles Barnes (Australian politician): Politics

 With the imminent retirement at the 1958 election of former Prime Minister Arthur Fadden as the member for McPherson, the Country Party sought Barnes as Fadden's replacement for the safe Country seat.
 Apparently hesitant at first, Barnes had to be cajoled to stand and left his campaign launch early, leaving Fadden to make his own way home.

 Barnes was comfortably elected at the 1958 and 1961 elections and was appointed the Minister for External Territories (later renamed Minister for Territories) in the Menzies ministry in 1963.
 He was a member of Cabinet in the first Holt Ministry from January to December 1966.
 At the time, External Territories was one of the most powerful ministries as it had responsibility for Papua New Guinea, the Northern Territory and the Australian Capital Territory.
 In this role, Barnes helped shepherd Papua New Guinea towards independence and worked on Indigenous Australian issues.

+He was appointed as a member of the Select Committee into the Grievances of the Yirrkala People, which was formed after the Yolngu people of Yirrkala mission had submitted the Yirrkala bark petitions to Parliament in August 1963.
+After the government failed to respond to the petition, granting bauxite mining leases to Nabalco on the Gove Peninsula in Arnhem Land without further consultation with the people, Barnes was appointed chairman of Nabalco's board.

 By 1964 Barnes was considered the most likely successor to Country Party leader John McEwen, whose retirement from politics was thought to be imminent.
 As it was, McEwen continued as Country Party leader until 1971, including serving as Prime Minister of Australia following the death of Harold Holt.